 Cluster autoscaler

-The autoscaler uses the Hetzner cloud provider to spin up and tear down cx23 workers based on pending pod demand.
-The configuration in hetzner_k8s/manifests/cluster-autoscaler.yaml defines two node groups, one per datacenter location:
+The autoscaler uses the Hetzner cloud provider to spin up and tear down cx33 workers based on pending pod demand.
+The configuration in gitops/apps/autoscaler/cluster-autoscaler.yaml defines two node groups, one per datacenter location:

 command: